iSOLveIT/protege_owl/docs/source/index.rst

 To start we need to export the ontology to a file.
 Note that one of the tabs at the top is History.
 Select that tab.
 This tab shows a list of each version of the ontology.
-There should be 2 versions labelled R1 and R2 (in the right corner of each version).
+There should be 2 versions labelled `R1` and `R2` (in the right corner of each version).
 The most recent version is always at the top since that is typically what you want although it is also possible to roll back changes to previous versions.
 We want to export the latest version R2.
-Click on the R2 icon.
-This should give you a drop-down menu with two options: Revert changes in revision 2 and Download revision 2.
-Select Download revision 2.
+Click on the `R2` icon.
+This should give you a drop-down menu with two options: `Revert changes in revision 2` and `Download revision 2`.
+Select `Download revision 2`.
 This will prompt you with the standard file browser for your OS to save a zip file with the new ontology.
 The ontology is saved with a zip file because ontologies can be large and since Web Protégé is working over a network we may want